magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/install/configure-edge-haproxy-tls.md

-ThingsBoard supports securing the connection between the platform and edge instances by running the gRPC connection over TLS/SSL.
+IoT Hub supports securing the connection between the platform and edge instances by running the gRPC connection over TLS/SSL.

 We will use HAProxy as the termination point for the TLS connection between the edges and the platform.